Storms sweep across the South, killing 6 and injuring dozens

 As the storm moved into Alabama, a possible tornado knocked out power and damaged mobile homes in Troy, about 50 miles (80 kilometers) south of Montgomery.

-A county employee died after being struck by a vehicle while he was helping clear away trees about 2:15 a.m.
-Sunday near the Birmingham suburb of Hueytown, said Capt.
+Near the Birmingham suburb of Hueytown, a county employee died after being struck by a vehicle while he was helping clear away trees about 2:15 a.m.
+Sunday, said Capt.
 David Agee of the Jefferson County Sheriff's Office.
-The man, whose name was not released, died after being taken to a hospital.
+The man, whose name was not immediately released, died after being taken to a hospital.

-The forecast of severe weather forced officials at the Masters in Augusta, Georgia, to begin the final round of the tournament early on Sunday in order to finish in midafternoon.
+The forecast of severe weather forced officials at the Masters in Augusta, Georgia, to begin the final round of the tournament early on Sunday in order to finish in midafternoon before it began raining.